Jaime Bagattoli

 Jaime Maximino Bagattoli (born 26 April 1961) is a Brazilian politician, affiliated with the Liberal Party (PL), who has been one of the senators from the state of Rondônia since 2023.
 Born in Santa Catarina, he is a businessman in the agribusiness industry and lives in the city of Vilhena.
 He ran for the senate in Rondônia in 2018 with the Social Liberal Party (PSL), ending in 3rd place.
 In 2022, he was elected senator with 289,553 votes, or 35.87% of the vote.

+Bagattoli is an evangelical Christian, being a member of the Assembleias de Deus church.